ireaneus/CDI/docs/NTSurvey/NTSurveyS16AssignmentPt1.md

 > 19 We know that we are of God, and that the whole world lies in the power of the evil one.
 > 20 And we know that the Son of God has come, and has given us understanding so that we may know Him who is true; and we are in Him who is true, in His Son Jesus Christ.
 This is the true God and eternal life.
 > 21 Little children, guard yourselves from idols.

+**1 John Chapter 5**

+***In Chapter 5, John*** explains that everyone who believes Jesus is the Christ is born of God, and true love for God is shown by keeping His commandments (*vv.
+1–3*).
+Faith is the victory that overcomes the world (*v.
+4*).
+The testimony about Christ is confirmed by the Spirit, the water, and the blood (*vv.
+6–8*).
+Eternal life is in God’s Son, and whoever has the Son has life (*vv.
+11–12*).
+John assures believers that God hears their prayers and that they may intercede for those committing sins not leading to death (*vv.
+14–17*).
+He concludes with three certainties: believers are born of God, the world lies in the power of the evil one, and the Son has come to give understanding so that we may know the true God (*vv.
+18–21*).
+***Christ is presented as*** the Christ, the Son of God, the one who came by water and blood, the giver of eternal life, and the true God revealed to believers (*vv.
+1, 6, 11–12, 20*).
+***Believers should*** overcome the world by faith, keep God’s commandments, pray with confidence, avoid sin, and keep themselves from idols (*vv.
+4, 3, 14, 18, 21*).

 ## Class Exercise